|Title:||An Intervention to Provide Youth with Visual Impairments with Strategies to Access Graphical Information in Math Word Problems|

 |Award Period:||3 years (7/1/2016-6/30/2019)||Award Amount:||$1,397,638|

-Co-Principal Investigatorss: Nicholas Gage (University of Florida) and Sunggye Hong (University of Arizona)
+Co-Principal Investigatorss: Sunggye Hong (University of Arizona) and Penny Rosenblum (University of Florida)

 Purpose: The purpose of this study is to develop a technology-based intervention to support students with visual impairments in locating key information in math word problems that include graphics.
 Prior research has shown that students with visual impairment face challenges when working with graphical material and can miss important information resulting in errors in their problem solving.
 More research is needed on the efficacy of instruction and technology tools to teach students with visual impairments to efficiently gather information from graphical material.
 This project seeks to fill this gap by training students with visual impairments to work with math graphics using an iPad-based intervention, with the ultimate goal of improving the mathematics achievement of these students.